minpkangLSM/mis2kml/README.md

 # mis2kml
-Python code for extracting location information of Phantom, drone, from mis format file.
+Python code for extracting location information of Phantom, drone, from .multmis format file.
+The information is saved as .KML format.